Editor’s Note:

 As firms continue integrating AI into audit workflows, the focus should remain on balancing innovation with control—ensuring that technology enhances, rather than compromises, audit integrity.

-If your organization is exploring how to incorporate AI into your audit process or wants to strengthen existing controls, LBMC can help.
-Our team supports clients with both financial statement audit services and AI advisory solutions, helping you implement AI responsibly while maintaining compliance, audit quality, and data security.
+If your organization is exploring how to incorporate AI into its audit process or strengthen existing controls, LBMC can help.
+Our Data and AI services help organizations assess data readiness, identify practical AI use cases, establish governance, and implement solutions responsibly.

 AI in Financial Audits FAQs